Story

 September 1994 | Volume 45, Issue 5

-HISTORY IS REVISIONISM.
-IT IS THE FREQUENT —nay, the ceaseless—reviewing and revising and rethinking of the past.
+History is revisionism.
+It is the frequent—nay, the ceaseless—reviewing and revising and rethinking of the past.
 The notion that the study and the writing of history consist of the filling of gaps or the adding of new small bricks to the building of the cathedral of historical knowledge was a nineteenth-century illusion (“We have now histories of the Federalists in every New England State, except for Connecticut.
 You must do Connecticut”), allied with the fantasy that once the scientific method has been followed precisely, with all extant documents exhausted, the result will be definite and final (“the definitive account of Waterloo, approved by British as well as by French and German and Dutch historians”).
 There are important differences between historical and legal evidence, one of them being that the historian deals in multiple jeopardy that the law eschews; the former is retrying and retrying again.
 There is nothing very profound in this observation, since that is what all thinking is about.
 Not the future, and not the present, but our past is the only thing we know.
 All human thinking involves the rethinking of the past.

-BY THE TIME HITLER was rising in power, 70 percent of Americans thought us wrong to have entered World War I.
+By the time that Hitler was rising in power, 70 percent of Americans thought us wrong to have entered World War I.

-There may be five hundred biographies of Lincoln, but there is no certainty that the 501st may not furnish our minds with something new and valid—and not necessarily because its author has found a new cache of Lincoln documents.
+There may be 500 biographies of Lincoln, but there is no certainty that the 501st may not furnish our minds with something new and valid—and not necessarily because its author has found a new cache of Lincoln documents.
 What matters more than the accumulated quantity of the research (note the word: “re-search”) is the crystallizing quality of the revision.
 What is its purpose?
 Is it exposé, scandal, sensation, or the more or less honest wish to demolish untruths?
 Is it the author’s desire for academic or financial success, to further his advancement in front of his colleagues or in the greater world of affairs?
 Or (as is, alas, often the case) is it to further the cause of a political ideology?
 This is where the subject of this article comes in.